Need something else?

 Pre-paid or gift cards: 2 or more business days

-Check or money order: up to 5 weeks
+Check or money order: Up to 5 weeks

-The day of your online transaction if funds are available from your bank.
+Online via CityPayThe day of your online transaction if funds are available from your bank.

 Mail

-3 to 5 business days if you write your BBL on your check or money order and include the coupon from your property tax bill
+3 to 5 business days if you write your BBL on your check or money order and include the coupon from your property tax bill.

-3 to 5 weeks if you do not include the coupon, or if you do not write your BBL on your check or money order
+3 to 5 weeks if you do not include the coupon, or if you do not write your BBL on your check or money order.

 If it’s been more than the normal time for the payment method and the payment still isn’t showing up in your account, you can ask DOF to investigate.